Funds to watch in 2023

 “Just to put this in context,” replied Mick, “myself and Bertie Thomson, who runs Global Leaders with me, probably trade once a fortnight at best, so we’re the other end of the scale.”

 The way we research investments has changed dramatically over the years.
-Warren Buffet, one of the most famous professional investors, tells stories from his hedge fund days in the ‘50s and ‘60s when, if he wanted to analyse a company, he had to make an appointment at the local library and then go down in the bowels of the basement to find the annual report – that was probably a year outdated anyway.
+Warren Buffett, one of the most famous professional investors, tells stories from his hedge fund days in the ‘50s and ‘60s when, if he wanted to analyse a company, he had to make an appointment at the local library and then go down in the bowels of the basement to find the annual report – that was probably a year outdated anyway.

 Today, anyone with a phone – which is everybody – can pull up that information.
 As technology improves, the fight for an analytical edge just gets harder.
 So, what do the professional investors now focus on?